nickmwangemi/WHATABYTE/README.md

 ## License

-This project is open source and available under the [MIT LICENSE](LICENSE)
+This project is open source and available under the [MIT](LICENSE.md) license.